 The integration of technology in education has transformed traditional learning systems to modern learning systems, creating new possibilities for communication, learning, and assessment.
 Using digital technology in assessments provides numerous advantages such as choice, self-paced, self-directed, and self-motivated learning environments.
 Additionally, online assessment provides equitable education through a variety of assessment activities that offer multiple indicators and alternative tools for students to demonstrate their abilities.
 Digital tools support collaborative work, making assessment less individualistic and more relevant to real-life problem-solving skills.
 The use of digital technology in assessment also allows for the assessment of cognitive skills and provides immediate feedback to improve students' understanding.
 However, using digital technology in assessments also presents challenges and threats such as collecting and analyzing data, ethical concerns, lack of cultural integration, and social exclusion.
-This chapter explores the concept of assessment in a digital environments, as well as the opportunities and challenges presented by digital technology in assessment.
+This chapter explores the concept of assessment in a digital environment, highlighting the key issues and functions of assessment in digital environments, as well as the opportunities and challenges presented by digital technology in assessment.